santu5496/caemanagement/replit.md

 ## Overview

 A Flask-based automotive marketplace web application similar to OLX, designed for browsing vehicles.
 The platform features a modern, mobile-first design with an intuitive customer catalog for viewing vehicles and an admin-only dashboard for managing listings.
 Regular users can only browse and view vehicles, while administrators have exclusive access to add, edit, and manage vehicle listings with photos.
-Built as an MVP with in-memory storage, the application provides comprehensive vehicle browsing with search/filter functionality and admin authentication.
+Built with SQLite database persistence, the application provides comprehensive vehicle browsing with search/filter functionality and admin authentication.

+## Recent Changes

+**Migration Complete (August 11, 2025)**: Successfully migrated from Replit agent to standard Replit environment with full PostgreSQL compatibility support, enhanced security with CSRF protection enabled, and gunicorn web server deployment.

 ## User Preferences